clojurewerkz/balagan/README.md

-# `Hash` is synonym of `Mess`, Bałagan is it's Slavic brother
+# What Is Balagan

-A tiny library for data structure transformation in spirit on [Enlive](https://github.com/cgrand/enlive).
+A tiny library for data structure transformation inspired by [Enlive](https://github.com/cgrand/enlive).

 It's often hard to come up with a sensible DSL for data structure transformation.
 You either get too close to the data domain, and your functions get messy and difficult to write (or even maybe